 This example shows that z-Tree processes the program row-by-row, and not column-by-column.
 However, to get a correct value for TotalValue, we need to do the calculation column-by-column.
-We

-'''
+We can achieve this by separating the two calculations into two separate programs as the part of a stage tree in Figure 3.6, "Column-by-column calculation" shows.

-Subjects.do { ... }
+subjects.do { ... }

-Value = Endowment ValuePerUnit;
+Value = Endowment \ ValuePerUnit;

-Subjects.do { ... }
+subjects.do { ... }

 TotalValue = sum( Value );

-'''